A Principled Approach to Contractual Interpretation

 [94] The good faith requirement means the allegation of just cause cannot be brought dishonestly or for an improper, dishonest, or fraudulent purpose.

-Accordingly, the Court held that although Clark failed to establish that it had just cause to dismiss Mr. Singh, its just cause allegations and defence had not been advanced improperly or in bad faith.
-As such, it was not precluded from relying on the enforceable termination provision in Mr. Singh’s employment contract to limit his termination entitlements at trial.
-To this end, the Court capped Mr. Singh’s award for pay in lieu of notice to 90 days.
+Accordingly, the Court held that although the Defendant failed to establish that it had just cause to dismiss the Plaintiff, it's just cause allegations and defence had not been advanced improperly or in bad faith.
+As such, it was not precluded from relying on the enforceable termination provision in the Plaintiff's employment contract to limit his termination entitlements at trial.
+To this end, the Court capped the Plaintiff's award for pay in lieu of notice to 90 days.

 Takeaways